cheeunhong/cheeunhong.github.io/_pages/about.md

 importance: 1
 ---

 Recently, many problems have been solved with deep learning using massive computational sources, often referred to as red AI.
-On the other hand, I am interested in **green deep learning** that considers energy usage and carbon emissions during model training and inference.
-Among the various compression technologies to obtain lightweight models, my previous works are mainly focused on **efficient inference** approaches such as **network quantization and pruning**.
-Specifically, several projects are about **test-time adaptation** of computational resources based on the sensitivity of the input image to compression (i.e., the less sensitive the input is, the fewer computational resources that are allocated).
-Although my latest projects are on compressing models for **low-level image restoration** problems, my research goal is to compress any deep learning model with massive computations.
+On the other hand, I am interested in **green deep learning** that considers energy consumption and carbon emissions during model training and inference.
+My previous works are mainly focused on developing **efficient inference** techniques, including **network quantization and pruning**, to create lightweight models.
+I have also explored **test-time adaptation** of computational resources in several projects.
+Recently, I have been working on lightweight models for **low-level vision** problems, but my broader research goal is to compress any computationally demanding models.